Azure/cortana-intelligence-price-analytics/Walkthrough 1 - Promotion Simulation/PromoSimulationWalkthrough.md

 Follow the instructions in the spreadsheet, but choose A18 as the destination (output) cell.
 As <tt>datasetName</tt> parameter of the service, you can use 'latestDemoBuild' if the solution has run for a while and a model has been generated.
-For forecastPeriod, choose 3.

 If the table at A18 fills out successfully, then your model has already been built by Azure Data Factory.
 If you get an error, please build a model according to the instructions in the next section.